Body Beast Build Phase Review

 Besides the leg workout, you will also find shoulder and back, as well as bicep and arm workouts.
 The difference between the Build and Bulk phases is that the Bulk Phase usually focuses on one body part as opposed to multiple parts at the same time.
 I find this notion a bit intimidating, but it’s still not enough to deter me from it.

 Would you like to be coached for FREE through the Body Beast program?
-This will really help you nail this program as I’ll be able to provide you with invaluable tips and info.
-Click below to sign up!
+I’ve done it a bunch of times now and I can really help you nail this program.
+I will give you all my invaluable tips and info, so click below to sign up!